ReGame-VR/ReGame-Cognitive-Project/README.md

 # ReGame Cognitive Project

 This project is both a VR and PC application.
+Production scene is "Cognitive".

 For the VR version:</br>
 1. On the [StudyManager] gameobject make sure you **check** the "Is VR Version" checkbox.